-How to Turn On of Off Microsoft Defender Tamper Protection in Windows 11
+How to Enable Tamper Protection in Windows 11

-By default, tamper protection is enabled and turned on in Windows 11.
-If you’re an administrator on a Windows device, you can change Windows Defender antivirus settings, but other apps can’t change these settings.
+In Windows 11, tamper protection is enabled and turned on by default.
+If you’re an administrator on a Windows device, you can change Windows Defender antivirus settings, but other apps can’t.

 Tamper protection essentially locks Microsoft Defender Antivirus settings, thus preventing other apps from making changes using any of the following: